 This chapter focuses on maximizing over more than one time period where unused resources are carried forward to the next time period.
-The easier case considers a finite number of time periods, which is said to have a finite horizon.
+The easiest case considers a finite number of time periods, which is said to have a finite horizon.
 This type of problem can be solved as a Karush-Kuhn-Tucker problem with many variables.
 However, a simpler method is to solve the problem recursively, one period at a time.
-This latter approach is called dynamic programming.
+This approach is called dynamic programming.
 The harder case considers an infinite number of time periods, or infinite horizon.
-Although the equation to be solved looks similar to the finite-horizon case, the infinite-horizon case requires solving an equation for a function rather than just the value of the function in some \mathbb{R}^n .
-Also, proving that a solution exists is much harder.
+This type of problem requires solving an equation for a function rather than just the value of the function in some \mathbb{R}^n .
+Although the solution method looks similar to the finite horizon case, proving that a solution exists is much harder.

-In both the finite-horizon and infinite-horizon dynamic programs, the function maximized is restricted to a domain that usually depends on the state, i.e., depends on a parameter.
-Such an assignment of a set by a parameter is called a correspondence.
+In both finite- and infinite-horizon dynamic programs, the function maximized is restricted to a domain that usually depends on the state, i.e., depends on a parameter.
+Such dependence of a set on a parameter is called a correspondence.
 For each parameter, there can be more than one maximizer, so the set of maximizers in general is also a correspondence and not a function.
 We start the chapter by considering correspondences and various types of continuity as the parameter varies.
 The Parametric Maximization Theorem indicates how the set of maximizers and the maximal value varies with the parameter.
 This theorem is at the heart of the solution method of dynamic programming problems.